Halion777/SaaS/Quotes Follow up Settings rule.md

 - Recent activity detection to avoid spam
 - Automatic cleanup for finalized quotes
 - Manual follow-up support without affecting automation
+- **✅ Language Preference Integration** - All follow-up emails use client's language preference from database

+**Language Support:**
+- ✅ Scheduler fetches `client.language_preference` when creating all follow-ups
+- ✅ Templates filtered by client language (fr, en, nl)
+- ✅ Falls back to French if client language template not found
+- ✅ Falls back to any active template if French not found
+- ✅ All template types support multi-language: `followup_not_viewed`, `followup_viewed_no_action`, `general_followup`

 ---